USFWS/Longfin-Smelt-Length-at-Date/README.md

 # Longfin-Smelt-Length-at-Date

+## Overview

-Data and code to support the development of length at date criteria used to separate year classes of the Bay-Delta DPS of Longfin Smelt; Appendix C of the SSA for the Bay-Delta DPS of Longfin Smelt
+This repository contains data and code to support the development of length at date criteria used to separate year classes of the Bay-Delta DPS of [Longfin Smelt (*Spirinchus thaleichthys*)](https://www.fws.gov/species/longfin-smelt-spirinchus-thaleichthys).
+This code was used in Appendix C of the [Species Status Assessment (SSA)] (https://www.fws.gov/node/4531791) for the Bay-Delta DPS of Longfin Smelt.
+Further development of this project may also occur.

+## Installation

+The code contained in this repository produced the figures and derived data that are also contained in this repository using R version 4.3.1 ("Beagle Scouts").
+This repository is set up to work as an RStudio project; as such, file paths contained in the code are relative paths.
+This code will also work as a set of stand-alone R scripts, but the user may need to specify the locations of data files in a more explicity way.

+## Getting help

+Contact the project maintainer for help with this code.

+## Contribute

+Contact the project maintainer for information about contributing to this project.
+Submit a [GitHub Issue](https://github.com/USFWS/Longfin-Smelt-Length-at-Date/issues) to report a bug or request a feature or enhancement.